Stocks, dollar gain on U.S. retail sales, drug trial

-U.S. Treasury yields rose and demand for lower-rated southern European debt increased on the upbeat sentiment, even as a fresh coronavirus outbreak in China helped gold edge higher in see-saw trade.
+U.S. Treasury yields rose, as did demand for lower-rated southern European debt, on the upbeat sentiment, even as a fresh coronavirus outbreak in China spurred gold higher in see-saw trade.

-A near 5% jump overnight by Japan’s Nikkei gave Asia its best day since late March, while the major European bourses rallied at least 3%.
-The three main equity gauges for Wall Street rose 2% or more, as did emerging markets.
+A near 5% jump overnight by Japan's Nikkei .N225 gave Asia .MIAP00000PUS its best day since late March, while the major European bourses rallied around 3%.
+There were no declining stocks on Frankfurt's 30-component DAX .GDAXI, only one on the CAC40 .FCHI in Paris and three out of 109 on the FTSE 100 .FTSE in London.
+Wall Street surged, though not as much.

-U.S. retail sales jumped the most on record in May, offering new evidence the recession triggered by the coronavirus pandemic was drawing to an end, while trial results showed dexamethasone reduced death rates by about one-third among the most severely ill COVID-19 patients.
+U.S. retail sales jumped the most on record in May, offering new evidence the recession triggered by the coronavirus pandemic might be drawing to an end, while trial results showed dexamethasone reduced death rates by about one-third among the most severely ill COVID-19 patients.

-A report overnight said the Trump administration was preparing a nearly $1 trillion infrastructure proposal, the government stimulus, after the Federal Reserve on Monday said it would start buying corporate bonds to infuse liquidity.
+A report overnight said the Trump administration was preparing a nearly $1 trillion infrastructure proposal in another stimulus boost, after the Federal Reserve on Monday said it would start buying corporate bonds to inject liquidity.

 Fed Chair Jerome Powell told U.S. lawmakers as he began the first of two days of testimony that a full U.S. economic recovery will not occur until the American people are sure that the coronavirus epidemic has been brought under control.